wednesday-solutions/ecs-signoz/README.md

 CPU metrics of our sample application in signoz

----

-Self hosting signoz on aws ecs fargate is also significantly cheaper than using aws native services like xray and cloudwatch to collect metrics,traces and logs.Signoz consists of a clikhouse cluster and multiple services which, hosting them is tedious and inconvenient but this template allows you to do so using a single command.
+Self hosting signoz on aws ecs fargate is also significantly cheaper than using aws native services like xray and cloudwatch to collect application metrics,traces and logs.Signoz consists of a clikhouse cluster and multiple services, hosting them is tedious and inconvenient process but this template allows you to do so using a single command.

 ---
 ### Pre-Requisites: